afroisalreadyinu/practical-ansible-intro/readme.md

 - include: provision.yml
 - include: app.yml app=facetweet
 - include: app.yml app=hackerit

+- hosts: server
+  roles:
+    - { role: db_restore, app: 'facetweet' }
+    - { role: db_restore, app: 'hackerit' }
 ```

 This playbook is essentially a splitting of the `deploy_app.yml`
-playbook above.
+playbook above, along with a new role `db_restore` that restores an
+app database.
 The passwords are loaded now with a single task at the
 very beginning, and the roles that install the necessary packages and
 configure the database are in the playbook `provision.yml` that is
 imported into this playbook with an include directive.
 There is also a
 separate playbook for installing one web application, and this
 playbook is imported twice with the app variable set differently in
 each.
+The reason there is a new role for restoring the database,
+instead of using the existing `db_maintenance` role, is that the
+existing role uses tags to flip between dumping and restoring a
+database.
+It is not possible to set tags within playbooks, however,
+which means that we cannot force the restoring of a database without a
+command-line switch.

-If we were to add a new web application to our server, we would
+If we were to add a new web application to our server, we would add it
-add it to `site.yml` along with the variables files in `vars`, and our
+to `site.yml` along with the variables files in `vars`, and our
 deployment infrastructure would be ready to go.